rohityadavcloud/rohityadavcloud.github.io/about.md

 some design related similarities with CloudStack.

-Fast forward to present for more than half-a-decade I've been working on Apache CloudStack where several of the domains of my interest intersect such as virtualization, networking, storage, distributed systems, resource management and scheduling, infrastructure and devops.
+Fast forward to present for more than half-a-decade I've been working on Apache CloudStack where several domains of my interest intersect such as virtualization, networking, storage, distributed systems, resource management and scheduling, infrastructure and devops.